bcgov/mobile-developer-guide/docs/distribution_methods.md

 ### Apple Enterprise App

 Use this distribution method for internal apps used only by employees.
 These apps are specifically made for the Province and are not SaaS solutions.
-The Province of BC holds the IP of these apps.
+The Province of B.C. holds the IP of these apps.
 They are signed with the Province's signing certificate.

 This distribution method is for apps that can't go through Apple's app review process.
 [Contact the Developer Experience team](contact.md) before choosing this method.